mousepawmedia/devdocs/source/guides/staff.rst

 ..  warning:: Be sure to check your company email every single day, and
     respond in a timely fashion!

-You can check your email and calendar through the SoGO web client.
+You can check your email and calendar through the SOGo web client.
 This is useful if you don't want to configure an external client, or need to check your email without access to your usual device.

 .. _gstaff_network_email_sogosetup:

-SoGO Setup
+SOGo Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SoGO is a modern web client with many useful features.
+SOGo is a modern webmail and calendar client with many useful features.

 First, go to mail.mousepawmedia.com/sogo.
 Sign in using your full company email address and your password.

-..  important:: Access your company email through the SoGO client.
+..  important:: Access your company email through the SOGo client.

+Tap the gear in the upper-left to open Preferences.

+You should set your time zone first.
+Under :guilabel:`General` -> :guilabel:`General`, set your :guilabel:`Time Zone` to the appropriate time zone for you.
+You may also want to select your preferred date and time formats.

+Also consider checking :guilabel:`Enable Desktop Notifications`, so you will get notified of new emails when SOGo is open in your browser.

-You'll want to start by setting up your default signature.
-Tap the gear in the upper-left to open Settings, and then go to :guilabel:`Mail` and :guilabel:`IMAP Accounts`.
+To set up your default signature, go to :guilabel:`Mail` and :guilabel:`IMAP Accounts`.
 Click the pencil next to your email address on that window, and click on your name under the :guilabel:`Identity` section.